Therapy Services

 What can therapy help with?

 And more!
-If you need help determining whether one of our practitioners can support you on your journey to emotional health, please contact us here.
+If you need help determining whether I would be a good support for you on your journey to emotional health, please contact me here.

 The first step involves making the decision to seek therapy, which may involve recognizing that you need support, researching therapists, and scheduling an appointment.
 By visiting our site, you're already taking this first step!
 Once you've chosen a therapist and set a date, you might prepare mentally by thinking about what you want to discuss or achieve in therapy.